junxit/us-congress-bills-113/metadata.md

 - Rep. Pingree, Chellie [D-ME-1] (P000597)
 - Rep. Rangel, Charles B. [D-NY-13] (R000053)
 - Rep. Rush, Bobby L. [D-IL-1] (R000515)
+- Rep. LoBiondo, Frank A. [R-NJ-2] (L000554)
+- Rep. Lipinski, Daniel [D-IL-3] (L000563)
+- Rep. Carson, Andre [D-IN-7] (C001072)
+- Rep. Grijalva, Raúl M. [D-AZ-3] (G000551)

 ## Committees (1)

 - House — Financial Services Committee

+## Recorded votes (1)

+- 2013-05-15 — [House 113-1-149](votes/house-113-1-0149.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (420–3)

 ## Actions

 - 2013-01-23 — Introduced in House
 - 2013-01-23 — Introduced in House
 - 2013-01-23 — Referred to the House Committee on Financial Services.
+- 2013-05-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-05-15 — Considered as unfinished business. (consideration: CR H2636-2637)
+- 2013-05-15 — Considered under suspension of the rules. (consideration: CR H2629-2631)
+- 2013-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+384.
+- 2013-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-15 — Mr. McHenry moved to suspend the rules and pass the bill, as amended.
+- 2013-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 149). (text: CR H2629-2630)
+- 2013-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 149).(text: CR H2629-2630)
+- 2013-05-15 — The title of the measure was amended.
+Agreed to without objection. (consideration: CR H2637)